+Class Participation

-Class Participation Professor De Boer does not grade class participation-it is expected of all students.
+Professor De Boer does not grade class participation-it is expected.
 If your participation is a problem Prof. De Boer will talk about it privately with you.
-Usually mere attendance is adequate participation, presuming you are not sleeping in class or hung over.
-If you are sleeping in class or hung over you will be considered absent on those days and the attendance policy will apply.
+Usually mere attendance prompts adequate participation, presuming you are not sleeping in class or hung over.
+If sleeping in class, etc, the attendance policy will apply.